EvRT-DETR: Latent Space Adaptation of Image Detectors for Event-based Vision: Introduction

-Contributions of this work: \begin{itemize} \item We demonstrate that RT-DETR, trained on simple image-like representations of EBC data, achieves performance comparable to specialized EBC object detection methods. \item We propose an efficient approach to adapt frozen RT-DETR models for video-based object detection via minimal architectural modifications. \item \thename achieves state-of-the-art performance on the standard \texttt{Gen1} (mAP $+2.3$) and \texttt{Gen4} (mAP $+1.4$) EBC benchmarks using RT-DETR with minimal changes. \end{itemize}
+Contributions of this work: \begin{itemize} \item We show that when trained on simple image-like representations of EBC data using standard procedures, mainstream object detectors like RT-DETR can achieve performance comparable to specialized EBC methods, offering a complementary approach to domain-specific architectures.

+\item We propose \tempname, an efficient adaptation technique that transforms image-based detectors into video-capable models through minimal architectural additions to the frozen pre-trained model and with potential applications to various temporal visual domains.